perladvent/perldotcom/content/article/_pub_2004_01_09_survey.md

 {
+   "description" : " A colleague of mine recently asked me about Perl's future.
+Specifically, he wondered if we have any tricks up our sleeves to compete against today's two most popular platforms: .NET and Java.
+Without a second's hesitation, I repeated the...", "thumbnail" : "/images/_pub_2004_01_09_survey/111-state_of_perl.gif", "title" : "The State of Perl",
+   "slug" : "/pub/2004/01/09/survey.html",
-   "thumbnail" : "/images/_pub_2004_01_09_survey/111-state_of_perl.gif",
+   "date" : "2004-01-09T00:00:00-08:00",
    "draft" : null,
    "authors" : [
       "adam-turoff"
    ],
    "image" : null,
-   "description" : " A colleague of mine recently asked me about Perl's future.
-Specifically, he wondered if we have any tricks up our sleeves to compete against today's two most popular platforms: .NET and Java.
-Without a second's hesitation, I repeated the...", "categories" : "Community",
-   "date" : "2004-01-09T00:00:00-08:00",
-   "slug" : "/pub/2004/01/09/survey",
+   "categories" : "Community",
-   "title" : "The State of Perl",
    "tags" : [
       "perl-future-directions"
    ]